Maxime-Buisson/groupe2-6miliarite/README.md

     - python -m venv .venv
     - pip install -r requirements.txt

-    Then you should be good to use the jupyter notebook!
+    Then you should be good to use the jupyter notebook (notebook.ipynb)!
     Note: If you don't want to use Kaggle to download the dataset You can do it manually and store it in a data folder

+    Pre runnned Notebook:

+    The notebook "pre_runned_notebook_kaggle" has all the executed cells allowing you to simply browse our results.
+If you execute it, it will only work within the Kaggle file structure.

 ## 📖 Dataset: <a name="dataset"></a>